 There’s hundreds of crematoriums (also called crematoria) in the UK and to find one near to you either click on the button above or just follow this link.

+Dying is expensive which means that financial planning and understanding needs to be an important part of dealing with any death.
 You’ll need to start with the basics by being clear on the costs of a standard funeral, the basic fees involved and the ways to pay them.

 Talk about death